 The circumstances surrounding “Operation Highjump” deserve a mention.
 One year after the end of the Second World War, thirteen Navy ships, multiple aircraft and 4,700 men took part in a US Navy expedition to Antarctica led by Rear Admiral Richard E. Byrd.
 The official objectives of the mission included establishing an Antarctic research base, testing equipment in frigid conditions, and extending US sovereignty over the Antarctic continent.
 However, a quick internet search will reveal a wealth of websites that put forth theories of more sinister objectives, involving everything from hunting down a secret Nazi military base to UFO sightings and encounters with flying saucers!

-Unfortunately, none of Landry’s drawings offer clues to these mysteries.
+Unfortunately, none of Fairley’s drawings offer clues to these mysteries.
 However, one drawing (Image 9) illustrates an interesting initiation ceremony that took place on board when the USS Philippine Sea crossed the equator en route to Antarctica.

-Landry illustrates the ceremony with lots of explanatory notes in the margins.
+Fairley illustrates the ceremony with lots of explanatory notes in the margins.
 Sailors who had never crossed the equator were considered ‘Polywogs’ and had to undergo a day-long ordeal in order to become ‘Shell Backs.’
 The Polywogs in the center, wearing only their underwear, are on an area of the deck bearing the note “oil on deck.”
 The Shell Backs, in uniform, form a whipping line on either side.
 A note next to one Shell Back reads “wipping (sic) bags stuffed with sand.”

-Landry gives a description of the day’s events for the unfortunate Polywogs
+Fairley gives a description of the day’s events for the unfortunate Polywogs

 (note: spelling is as written):